Career Timeline of Drew Carey: Major Achievements and Milestones

 1997: Publication of Autobiography

-In 1997, Drew Carey published his autobiography, Dirty Jokes and Beer: Stories of the Unrefined.
-In the book he shared memories of his childhood, his father's death, his experiences with molestation and depression, suicide attempts, college fraternity life, and his professional career up to that point.
-It was featured on The New York Times bestseller list for three months in 1997.
+In 1997, Drew Carey published his autobiography, Dirty Jokes and Beer: Stories of the Unrefined, detailing his childhood, father's death, experiences with molestation and depression, suicide attempts, and college years.

 Dirty Jokes and Beer: Stories of the Unrefined